Compare level term life insurance quotes

 What happens when the term ends?

-If you die after the policy expires, there won’t be a pay-out.
-If you still want life insurance once the term has ended, you’ll need to take out a new policy.
+When the term ends, your policy will expire and there won’t be a pay-out.
+If you want to continue your life insurance cover, you’ll need to take out a new policy.

 If you take out level term cover, you might be able to add an option to renew.
 This allows you to renew your cover at the end of the term, instead of arranging a new policy.
 There’s no need to undergo a health check either.